sunney23421/sushi/README.md

 # SushiProjectZero

-This project is about object detection that can identify 10 types of sushi by using Tensorflow,it used by Flutter as a mobile frame work .
+This project is about object detection that can identify 10 types of sushi by using Tensorflow, it used by Flutter as a mobile frame work.

 ## Why?
 The reason why I've decided to create this app is beacuse I like to solve problems and cut-corners.
 I'd like to make our life easier by using  technologies.
 It's 2021, modern problems require modern solutions!!